huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 ```

 > [!NOTE]
-> Installing the `gke-gcloud-auth-plugin` does not need to be installed via `gcloud` specifically, to read more about the alternative installation methods, please visit the [GKE Documentation - Install kubectl and configure cluster access](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin).
+> There are other ways to install the `gke-gcloud-auth-plugin` that you can check in the [GKE Documentation - Install kubectl and configure cluster access](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl#install_plugin).

 ### Login and API enablement